A Great Choice: Irvine Valley College

 You must be a US citizen or an eligible noncitizen and complete the Free Application for Federal Student Aid (FAFSA) to apply for any of the programs discussed below.
 AB 540 students will need to complete the California Dream App.
 If you are in default on a student loan or owe a refund on a federal grant, you are not eligible for federal student aid.
 For additional information, visit the Financial Aid Office website.

-The most popular financial aid program at IVC, the BOG Fee Waiver, waives tuition fees for eligible California residents who have financial need.
-Most students receive the BOG B or C award.
-BOG applications are are linked to the Financial Aid Office website.
+The most popular financial aid program at IVC, the CC Promise Grant, waives tuition fees for eligible California residents who have financial need.
+CC Promise Grant applications are linked to the Financial Aid Office website.
 Waivers expire June 30 each year and must be renewed for the next year.
-Students can also complete the FAFSA or Dream App (for AB 540 students only) form to qualify for the BOG.
+Students can also complete the FAFSA or Dream App (for AB 540 students only) form to qualify for the CC Promise Grant.

-Students who are on probation for their last two consecutive semesters (fall and spring semesters) will lose eligibility for the BOG Fee Waiver.
-Students may appeal the loss of BOG Fee Waiver eligibility under the following conditions:
+Students who are on probation for their last two consecutive semesters (fall and spring semesters) will lose eligibility for the CC Promise Grant.
+Students may appeal the loss of CC Promise Grant eligibility under the following conditions:

 Student has a disability and applied for reasonable accommodations with Disabled Student Programs and Services (DSPS), but did not receive services in a timely manner.